 How to Make Pomegranate-Vinegar Diet Drink

-Though Amazon sells ready-to-mix concentrates, such as Simply Beyond ($13.33, Amazon), making your own pom-vinegar drink is easy.
+Though Amazon sells ready-to-mix concentrates, such as this one from Di Nirgis (Buy on Amazon, $6.99), making your own pom-vinegar drink is easy.
 Just mix 1 Tbsp. white vinegar (with at least 5 percent acetic acid), 2 oz. pure pomegranate juice, 8 to 12 oz. water or seltzer, and a little zero-cal sweetener to taste.
 Serve over ice.
 For best results, enjoy before, during, or immediately after two meals daily.

 While pomegranate-vinegar tonics have been found to help melt belly fat whether you diet or not, pairing the drink with healthy eating will speed results — which is why our nutrition team put together this no-stress sample menu.
 It’s meant to be an inspiration, not a strict diet — so make any healthy substitutions or additions you like.
 But do pay attention to your body and stop eating when you feel lightly full.
 To protect tooth enamel, drink the pom-vinegar diluted in at least 8 oz. liquid and consume no more than 4 Tbsp. pure vinegar per day.
 In addition to tonics, be sure to drink plenty of water.
 Note: As always, get a doctor’s OK to try any new plan.